-As part of the evaluation, a review of Louisville Metro's Land Development Code for canopy cover requirements for various landuses were compared to target values established by American Forests, Inc. Louisville Metro's current regulations exceed recommended values for urban residential landuses but have significantly lower requirements than suggested for suburban landuses.
-See Figure 3.2.6 located at the end of this chapter.
+As part of the evaluation, a review of Louisville Metro's Land Development Code for canopy cover requirements for various land uses were compared to target values established by American Forests, Inc. Louisville Metro's current regulations exceed recommended values for urban residential land uses but have significantly lower requirements than suggested for suburban land uses (refer to Figure 3.2-6).